How H-STAR Works

 Working with Graduate and Undergraduate Students

-H-STAR faculty are regularly involved in teaching courses and mentoring graduate students in the learning sciences and technologies programs of the Stanford University Graduate School of Education, and their research preparation is commonly advanced through apprenticeship learning in research and development projects of H-STAR programs and grants.
+H-STAR faculty were regularly involved in teaching courses and mentoring graduate students in the learning sciences and technologies programs of the Stanford University Graduate School of Education, and their research preparation is commonly advanced through apprenticeship learning in research and development projects of H-STAR programs and grants.